 - The main University of Waterloo campus is in the city of Waterloo, which is centrally located in southwestern Ontario with easy access to Toronto, Hamilton, and London.

 - Our street address is 200 University Ave.
 West, Waterloo, Ontario.

-- We also have 3 nearby satellite campuses (for architecture, health sciences, and digital media).
+- We also have 3 specialized campuses (for architecture, health sciences, and digital media) located nearby.

 By car – from highway 401